 Student unions at older universities in Sweden join student unions called ''nationer'' or ''nations'' in English.
 Historically, students would join the student nation that was named after the region in Sweden that they came from.
 Nowadays, students join whichever student nation they like, and usually select the one that best matches their interests.
 Some nations will be more focused on night life, while others will be focused on sports or the arts, or other hobbies.

 Want to learn more about what it's like to study in Sweden?
-Sign up to receive Study in Sweden's newsletter at the link below.
+Find out from international students themselves at the link below.

 Student Nightlife in Sweden

 Many universities have pubs and clubs on and nearby the campus.
 In bigger towns and cities students can choose from an array of bars and clubs.
 The legal drinking age in Sweden is 18, though occasional bars and clubs may only admit people over 20 or 23 years of age.

 Going out on the weekend is popular in Sweden, so some of the more popular establishments might have long lines outside of the door.
 Some nightclubs in Sweden charge an entrance fee, usually ranging from 50-150 SEK or approximately 5-15 EUR.

 Fitness and enjoying the outdoors are both popular pastimes in Sweden.
 Your university will likely have a sports and fitness center and may have intramural teams for sports like football, handball, hockey or bandy.
 With nearly 100,000 lakes and a lot of coastline, you'll never be too far from water in Sweden and can also enjoy boating and other watersports.